Get the new FREE JFH MP3 compilation -- Vol. 13!

 Film Review

 Ocean's Thirteen opens with central characters Danny Ocean (Clooney) and Rusty Ryan (Pitt) rushing to their friend Reuben's side after a deal with the ruthless Willy Bank (Al Pacino) goes sour.
-Immediately, Ocean's team reassembles without question, and it there's little delay before the guys are back to planning an elaborate heist.
+Immediately, Ocean's team reassembles without question, and there's little delay before the guys are back to planning an elaborate heist.
 The loyalty among the group is impressive and to see the devotion to friendship among them is one of the best things about the characters in these films.
-In the first film, it was just a team assembled to pull a job (and of course, win back Danny's ex-wife).
+In the first film, it was just a team assembled to pull a job for the huge profits (and of course, win back Danny's ex-wife).
 In the the second, the guys reunited to try to pull an impromptu job in under two weeks to pay back what they stole in the previous film.
 This time, they're back and eager to inact their revenge on Bank for what he'd done to one of their own.
 We all want to see Pacino's character get his, and it's fun as anything to watch the process unfold.

 Overall, Ocean's Thirteen is an unexpected third installment in the ensemble cast-driven heist series, but a successful one at that.
-Three's a charm for fans, even if nothing exceptionally different from the earlier films occurs.
+Three's the charm for fans, even if nothing exceptionally different from the earlier films occurs.
 It's great to have everyone back, and director Steven Soderbergh keeps the mood fun and hip yet again.
-Composer David Holmes also creates another winning score for the film, helping to tie the three movies together, wrapping up the trilogy in a unified, cohesive package.
+Composer David Holmes also creates another winning score for the film, helping to tie the three movies together nicely, wrapping up the trilogy in a unified, cohesive package.
 A step above Ocean's Twelve, but still behind 2001's Ocean's Eleven, Ocean's Thirteen just might be the best threequel you'll see this Summer, and the least disappointing as well.

-- John DiBiase, (reviewed: 6/8/07)
+- John DiBiase, (reviewed: 6/8/07; re-edited 4/30/24)

 Parental Guide: Content Summary